Proving a conjecture on chromatic polynomials by counting the number of acyclic orientations: Proofs of Theorems and finalproof

-From the discussion in Section 3, Theorem~\ref{average-th} implies Theorem~\ref{compare-K}.
-In this section, we will prove Theorem~\ref{average-th} by showing that the term $x^i$ in the expansion of the left-hand side of (\ref{right-2}) is in the form $(-1)^id_ix^i$ with $d_i\ge 0$ for all $i=1,2,\ldots,n$.
+By the explanation in Section 3, to prove Theorem~\ref{compare-K}, it suffices to prove Theorem~\ref{average-th}.
+In this section, we will prove Theorem~\ref{average-th} by showing that the coefficient of $x^i$ in the expansion of the left-hand side of (\ref{right-2}) in Theorem~\ref{average-th} is of the form $(-1)^i d_i$ with $d_i\ge 0$ for all $i=1,2,\ldots,n$.
 Furthermore, $d_i>0$ holds for some $i$ when $G$ is not complete.

 We first establish the following result.